MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ### Establish a Settlement
 _Found a new community where settlers can establish homes and begin building infrastructure._

-**Failure Consequences:** Critical failures cause NO unrest (development action)

-You may found a new **Village** in a controlled hex.
+You may found a new **Village** in a hex you control.
-- Villages are typically Level 0–1.
+- Villages are typically Level 1.
 - A new settlement begins as a Village unless special story or GM circumstances apply.

 **Skill:** **Society** (organized settlement), **Survival** (frontier establishment), **Diplomacy** (attract settlers), **Religion** (blessed founding), **Medicine** (healthy community planning)